Momo.com

 Momo.com Inc. (富邦媒體科技), commonly referred to as Fubon Momo, or momo, is a Taiwanese e-commerce and media company founded in September 2004.
 It is headquartered in Taipei and is owned by Fubon Financial Holding Co..
 Its primary institutional shareholder is Taiwan Mobile, a prominent telecom provider.
 Momo.com Inc operates multiple business channels, including an online shopping platform, a television shopping channel, and a mail-order catalogue, making it the largest direct-to-consumer retailer in Taiwan as of 2024.

 Momo launched its television shopping channel in January 2005, broadcasting 24-hour programming to an audience of 5 million households across Taiwan.
 In May of the same year, it introduced its online shopping platform.
 Later in 2005, it debuted its mail-order catalogue, which became the most extensive catalogue service in the country.
-In 2009, Momo became the first Taiwanese virtual retail business to achieve ISO 27001 certification for information security, underlining its commitment to customer service and data protection.
+In 2009, Momo became the first Taiwanese virtual retail business to achieve ISO 27001 certification for information security.